DUP's Poots faces major revolt over N.Ireland first minister appointment

-BELFAST (Reuters) - The leader of Northern Ireland’s Democratic Unionist Party (DUP), Edwin Poots, faced a major revolt on Thursday just weeks after taking charge as he defied an overwhelming party vote and nominated a new head of the regional government.
+BELFAST (Reuters) -The leader of Northern Ireland’s largest pro-British party faced a major revolt on Thursday just weeks after taking charge, as the British region’s unionist community struggles to find a strong figure to lead opposition to Britain’s EU divorce deal.

-While London’s commitment staved off one political crisis - the DUP’s partners in the power-sharing government, Irish nationalist rivals Sinn Fein, had insisted the nomination be accompanied by the legislation - it sparked fresh turmoil within the DUP, the region’s largest pro-British party.
+Democratic Unionist Party (DUP) leader Edwin Poots was opposed by 24 of his party’s 28 regional lawmakers on the nomination of a new first minister after he made a major concession on supports for the Irish language demanded by Irish nationalist rivals, a party source said.

-The vast majority of Poots’ own lawmakers voted against him going ahead with the nomination just minutes before he entered the assembly chamber and put Givan’s name forward, senior DUP lawmaker Sammy Wilson told BBC Northern Ireland.
+The vote, which could threaten Poot’s position as leader, adds to political instability in the region, which is the focus of a trade spat between Britain and the European Union and which has seen street violence fueled by anger about restrictions on trade with the rest of the United Kingdom.

-DUP lawmakers, already angry over the British government agreeing to post-Brexit checks in Northern Ireland, were unhappy that London agreed to introduce the Irish language legislation over the heads of the regional Belfast assembly as it has previously done with abortion laws also opposed by the party.
+The DUP lawmakers voted against Poots going ahead with the nomination just minutes before he entered the assembly chamber and put Givan’s name forward, senior DUP lawmaker Sammy Wilson told BBC Northern Ireland.

 “Anyone who cannot bring their party along with them will find that they are not able to carry on anyhow,” Wilson said when asked if Poots should stand down as leader.